Who is Hollis Cobb Associates?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Hollis Cobb Associates for millions of clients nationwide.
+The best way to handle this is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Hollis Cobb Associates for millions of clients nationwide.

 Will Hollis Cobb Associates sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
 They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Hollis Cobb Associates again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.